Abdelrhman-Sayed70/Data_Structures/A.Pointers/README.md

 ## Delete Dynamic Pointer from Heap
-Delete dynamic memory `val in memory` not the pointer at stack so it still **`dangling pointer` so point the pointer to null after deletion**
+delete ptr destroys dynamic memory but ptr still points there!
+Called **`dangling pointer`** so make it points to null
 ```cpp
 int *ptr = new int(5);
 delete ptr;